 The maintenance of a PFD is simple.
-The operator of a pleasure craft should clean personal floatation devices and lifejackets with a mild soap or running water, and avoid dry cleaning them or using strong detergents or gasoline to clean them.
-One must let the PFD dry in the open air, never put them in the dryer, or in constant exposure to sunlight, or close to a direct heat source.
+The operator of a pleasure craft should clean personal floatation devices and lifejackets with a mild soap or running water, avoid dry cleaning them or using strong detergents or gasoline to clean them.
+Let the PFD dry in the open air, never put them in the dryer, or in constant exposure to sunlight, or close to a direct heat source.
 On board a pleasure craft, the operator must place the personal floatation devices (PFDs) and the lifejackets that are not being used, in a dry, well ventilated and accessible area.

 There are two approved types of personal flotation devices:

 Make it a habit to periodically check the floatability of your PFD.
 It must keep the person face-up in the water.
 Conventional lifejackets and personal floatation devices both have the same use.
 Each one has certain advantages and disadvantages.

 The PFD is comfortable.
 It is available in a wide variety of colours and styles with models that are designed for specific nautical sports.
 The main inconvenience of the PFD is that it offers a lesser degree of floatability.
 The standard lifejacket offers a much greater degree of floatability than a PFD.
 By its construction, the conventional lifejacket can turn an unconscious person face-up in the water and maintain this position until the person is rescued.
 However, it has the inconvenience of being larger and less comfortable than a PFD.
 This is why lifejackets are less popular than PFD's.